tmlpp/quiz/README.md

 This is the final exercise for _TTC2030 – Ohjelmoinnin perusteet_ class.

+## Installation and running

+1. Clone or copy the repository
+2. Run `quiz.py`

 ## Features

 - Runs a trivia game with 10 random questions read from a file with bunch of questions